lhotari/build-size-gradle-plugin/README.md

 script plugin (`apply from: 'buildSize.gradle'`).
 This might be useful in environments where there is a policy to not use any external Gradle plugins.

+### Creating `buildsizeinfo.json` file

+The plugin adds a task called `buildSize` to the root project.
+Running that task produces `build\buildsizeinfo.json`, which contains the information.